OlufemiAdeOlusile/Gradle-Spring-Task/README.md

 # sdet-test-task
-Installation requirements:
+Test requirements:

-To run service use `docker-compose up` on the root folder
+To run service and tests run `docker-compose up` on the root folder

-Unit test will be run
+Unit test will be run `AssetServiceImplTest` && `CollateralServiceTest`

-Integration test will be run with mock server
+Integration test will be run via the MockMvc `CollateralObjectControllerTest`